 Electronic companies must ensure their security as more intelligent and connected devices for industry, home, and consumer use are developed.
 Cybercriminals will have more opportunities as there are more connected devices.
 Manufacturers are adding built-in security options for these connected devices, making them more secure than ever.

-AI’s ability to study traffic patterns, baseline performance, and user behavior in real-time, as well as identify anomalies, makes it useful in this critical area of business.
+AI’s ability to study traffic patterns, baseline performance, and user behavior in real time and identify anomalies makes it useful in this critical area of business.
 Not only are AI-powered security systems, baby monitors, webcams, and facial recognition systems improving overall security, but the electronics industry is also utilizing this technology to protect these devices from infiltration, vulnerability, and attack.

 Manufacturer and Distributor role in Electronic Manufacturing Sector